qvistdev09/conclude/README.md

 Conclude supports four types of blocks: if-blocks, for-blocks, include-blocks and data-interpolation-blocks.

 * if-blocks: renders certain html if condition is true.
-* for-blocks: iterates over an array an renders certain html for each element in the array
+* for-blocks: iterates over an array and renders certain html for each element in the array.
-* include-blocks: imports the entirety of another html view file
+* include-blocks: imports the entirety of another html view file.
-* data-interpolation: simply interpolates the string value of a variable into the html
+* data-interpolation: simply interpolates the string value of a variable into the html.

 A block in Conclude is always opened with the character set `[:` and closed with `:]`.